Design Critique: Nintendo eShop (Nintendo Switch App)

 Of the many features and pages that caught my eye, the 3 Major Design Attributes that stood out to me during the user journey and thus will be covering are as follows:

-• Game’s Product Details page
+• Minimize user errors on Product Details page

 Upon entering the Nintendo eShop application, users land on the “Featured” page and are offered a main navigation bar.
 The bar shows multiple pages that suggest many different ways for users to start their browse.
 It is helpful to show users various categories of featured games like new releases and popular sellers, but can feel overwhelming for first-time searchers.